 Safe Travel Tops the Checklist this Holiday Season

-~ DHSMV partners to send the holiday message of safety ~
+~ FLHSMV partners to send the holiday message of safety ~

 Seat belts save lives.
 In 2017, 38 percent of those who were killed in crashes in vehicles where seat belt use is required chose not to wear their seat belts.
 Motorists should always make sure everyone in the vehicle has the proper restraint secured at all times, including themselves.